vuola/UH_NumericalMethods/README.md

 `curl http://robotpkg.openrobots.org/packages/debian/robotpkg.key | sudo apt-key add -`

+At this point you need to update package lists

+`sudo apt update`

 At the time of writing the highests python version label in eigenpy apt package was 3.8

 `sudo apt install robotpkg-py38-eigenpy`